Wife of late Union minister P Rangarajan Kumaramangalam found murdered in Delhi; two suspects held | Law-Order

 The body has been handed over to the family after post-mortem, they said.

-P Rangarajan Kumaramangalam served as a Union minister in the Atal Bihari Vajpayee government between 1998 and 2001 and his son is also active in politics.
+P Rangarajan Kumaramangalam served as a Union minister in the Atal Bihari Vajpayee government between 1998 and 2001.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)